How To File Nails like a Pro! Manicurists’ Top Tips

 You might think any old nail file will do, but that’s where you’re wrong.
 There are many nail tools and treatments with different purposes.
 Nail files are designed with different shapes, sizes, and grits to match.

 Emery boards are a firm favorite and easiest to use at home.
-There are also crystal and glass nail files which may provide more precision.
+There are also crystal and glass nail files that may provide more precision.
 A metal file tends to be more aggressive and isn’t ideal for weak nails.
 You don’t want to use anything too harsh on natural nails.

 Always consider the grit.
 Files are available in coarse to fine grit, depending on what you need.
 Most coarse grits are not suitable for natural nails and are generally used for acrylics.
 The Côte nail file has a 100/180 grit to give you filing options.